yairgil/Docker-Provider/Documentation/GenevaIntegrationPreview/ReadMe.md

 ## Validation

-1. Navigate to [Dgrep](https://portal.microsoftgeneva.com/logs/dgrep) and select the Endpoint, Namespace & select the ContainerLogV2 event to see the container logs getting ingested
+1. Navigate to [Dgrep](https://portal.microsoftgeneva.com/logs/dgrep) and select the Endpoint, Namespace & select the ContainerLogV2Event to see the container logs getting ingested
   > Note: By default, container std{out;err} logs of the container in kube-system namespace excluded.
-If you want the logs of the containers in kube-system namespace, remove the kube-system from exclude_namespaces in the container-azm-ms-agentconfig.yaml
+If you want the logs of the containers in kube-system namespace, remove the kube-system from exclude_namespaces in the container-azm-ms-agentconfig.yaml and apply the yaml via `kubectl apply -f container-azm-ms-agentconfig.yaml`
-2. Navigate to Insights page of your AKS cluster to charts and other experience
+2. Navigate to Insights page of your AKS cluster to view charts and other experience